 Skip to content Skip to footer

-The Path to Clean Aquaculture in the Baltic Sea
+The path to clean aquaculture in the Baltic Sea

 “In Åland, we have a special situation.
 Anything we can do to reduce the load of nitrogen and phosphorus is going to benefit us.”

 Rosita Broström, Executive Director at Ålands Fiskodlarförening R.F, describes the challenge facing local aquaculture producers.
-Broström is coordinating aspects of the AQUAPHOENIX project taking place in Åland: an autonomous region situated in the Finnish archipelago in the Baltic Sea.

 Aquaculture pens located in Åland (photo: Brändö Lax)

-Balancing aquaculture emissions
+Solutions for managing aquaculture emissions

 Aquaculture pens located in Åland (photo: Brändö Lax)

-Responding to regional conditions
+Technology tailored to regional conditions

 Aquaculture pens with sludge collection technology located in Åland (photo: Brändö Lax)

-Åland fish farms require a wider, more shallow pen than the deeper waters of Norwegian fjords.
-In the initial stages of the Åland installation, farmers and industry experts will install custom-made cages to collect sludge.
+In the initial stages of the Åland installation, farmers and industry experts are installing custom-made cages to collect sludge.
 They will also assess the effects of the region’s stronger currents on sludge pumping.
 These initial activities will lay the groundwork for developing an effective, fit to purpose system for transporting sludge from offshore pens to on-land sites, where it can be treated and stored for further processing.

-Because of Åland’s distinct regional characteristics, AQUAPHOENIX is taking a phased approach to the installation and testing of sludge collection technologies in this area.
+Because of Åland’s distinct regional characteristics, AQUAPHOENIX has taken a phased approach to the installation and testing of sludge collection technologies in this area.
+In the first year of the project, the goal was to ensure that sludge collection technologies and supporting infrastructure are fit for purpose in the context of the Åland archipelago.

-Testing the pump is only the first step.
+Testing sludge collection is only the first step.
 In later stages of the project, AQUAPHOENIX aims to store, dewater and ultimately recycle the sludge collected from Åland fish farms.
-Before these stages can commence, however, “we need to know how much sludge we can collect.”
+So far, initial testing has laid the foundation for working towards the objective of managing N+P emissions and enabling sustainable growth for the aquaculture industry.

 Sea around Åland (Photo: Brändö Lax)